tersesystems/terse-logback/docs/guide/instrumentation.md

 There are two ways you can install instrumentation -- you can do it using an agent, or you can do it manually.

+> NOTE: Because Byte Buddy must inspect each class on JVM initialization, it will have a (generally small) impact on the start up time of your application.

+### Agent Installation

 Using the agent is generally easier (less code) and more powerful (can change JDK classes), but it does require some explicit command line options.

-There are Java and Scala projects set up with instrumentation at [https://github.com/tersesystems/logging-instrumentation-example](https://github.com/tersesystems/logging-instrumentation-example).

-> NOTE: Because Byte Buddy runs through classloading inspection, it will have a (generally small) impact on the start up time of your application.

-### Agent Installation

-Agent Instrumentation

 First, you set the java agent, either directly on the command line: